Optimal Decisions for Liquid Staking: Allocation and Exit Timing: Optimal Exit Time

 \begin{remark} The proposition demonstrates that selecting a stopping level $c < 0$, which corresponds to $L < P_0$, can lead to a positive profit, despite the fact that

 as discussed at the end of Section \ref{sc: optimal exit problem formulation}. \end{remark}

 \quad At first glance, it may appear counterintuitive that a positive profit can happen when $c < 0$.
-To explore the cause of this result, we decompose the investor's net profit into two components, as stated in the following proposition.
+Under standard expectations, an investor’s total profit and loss cannot be positive without earning transaction fees.
+However, in an optimal stopping framework, the stopping time is path-dependent.
+This allows the investor to selectively stop along trajectories where the total profit and loss happens to be positive.
+Proposition~\ref{prop: no fees obj value pos neg} formally demonstrates that it is indeed possible to achieve a positive total profit and loss for certain values of $c < 0$.
+To further understand the origin of this phenomenon, we decompose the investor’s net profit into two components, as presented in the following proposition.

 \begin{proposition} In the absence of transaction fees, the investor's net profit at time $t$, relative to pure staking, can be decomposed as follows:

 where

 Here, $IL\left(t,P_t\right)$ represents the impermanent loss arising from liquidity provision in the AMM pool, and $ST \left( t, P_t \right )$ captures the opportunity cost due to staking only half an ETH in the liquid staking pool (LSP), instead of the full amount of one ETH. \end{proposition}